What is a Security Hotspot?

 - Safe – if the code is already secure and doesn't need to be fixed. (for example, other more relevant protections are already in place).

-- Needs additional review – if you need another user's review.
+- To review – if you need another user's review.

 The Review history tab shows the history of the Security Hotspot including the status it's been assigned and any comments the reviewer had regarding the Hotspot.